Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Methodology

+where $\beta$ is a hyper-parameter that increases the weight of the mean of the posterior sigma points.

-The proposed UT methodology for estimating the dynamics uncertainty is memory and sample efficient since it only stores one model and all the forward evaluations of the sigma points can be efficiently parallelized as in batch training.
-Moreover, the propagated sigma points capture the posterior mean and covariance accurately up to the 3rd order (Taylor series expansion) for any non-linearity~\cite{wan2000ukf}.
+The proposed UT methodology for estimating the dynamics uncertainty is memory and sample efficient since it only stores one model and computes $2n+1$ forward evaluations which can be parallelized as in batch training.
+Moreover, the propagated sigma points capture the posterior mean and covariance accurately up to the 3rd order (Taylor series expansion) for any non-linearity \cite{wan2000ukf}.}